godfrey-creat/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that computes the absolute value of integer
+function that prints the last digit of a number